PostgreSQL Provider

 Configuration

-Register the Npgsql data source and migration services with the DI container:
+Register the Npgsql data source and the migration services with the DI container:

 services.AddNpgsqlDataSource( connectionString );